Diana-Joya/Raytracer/README.md

 **Some future work for this raytracer includes:** adding shadowing features, mirrored surfaces, other scene object shapes (besides triangles and spheres), and additional lighting features.

 ## Linear Algebra Contributions
 This project builds on a previous linear algebra project I built in which I implemented vector and matrix algebra operations in C++.
 The following linear algebra contributions were all performed by me using skeleton code provided by Dr. Kevin Wortman.
-Code for all math implementations can be found in the gfxalgebra.hpp file, which contains basic addition, subtraction, multiplication by scalar, and division by scalar operations for both vector and matrix classes as well as:
+Code for all math implementations can be found in the gfxalgebra.hpp file, which contains my implementation of basic addition, subtraction, multiplication by scalar, and division by scalar operations for both vector and matrix classes as well as:

 *Additional vector functions:* Dot and cross products, vector equality check functions, resizing operations (grow/shrink/subvector conversion), unit vector check and normalization, vector conversion to matrix row/column functions.